 - Now you need to install Docker for Ubuntu.

 - You'll probably find you need to tweak your user permissions for Docker.
-Just follow the instructions in this Github issue and you're all set.
+Just follow the instructions in this Github issue and you're all set, or just run these commands in this order:

-- Lastly you need to get the latest stable Lando.
-So please follow their Linux (Debian) installation instructions.
+- Lastly you need to get and install the latest stable Lando.
+Please follow their Linux (Debian) installation instructions.

 Everything you need should now be installed and almost ready to go.
 If you want to check that things are looking good you can actually still try out Hyperdrive (v0.6.1).
 Just follow the installation instructions – which really just means copy and paste the installation command into your command line.